teknikgv/lanplay_manager/README.md

 - go into the [actions](https://github.com/teknikgv/lanplay_manager/actions) tab
 - click on the latest run with a green check
 - download the artifact for your platform (you need to be logged in)
+- extract the archive to a new directory
 - run the binary

 ## the slightly less easy way